Spiral Antidepressant Withdrawal Field Guide

 Reflection Prompt – Setting the Stage

-Patient: What does coming off antidepressants mean to you at this point in your life?
-What are you hoping for, and what are you concerned about?
+What significance does coming off antidepressants hold for you at this stage of your life?
+What are your aspirations, and what concerns do you carry?

 Preparing for a Safe and Collaborative Taper